Samolivyu/Ibibe-rtp-mgmt/API Readme.md

 ```

 ## Joint Testing
-To run end-to-end tests involving both components, ensure both the API and RTP modules are running.
+-To run end-to-end tests involving both components, ensure both the API and RTP modules are running.
 Integration test scripts are located in `tests/integration/`.
+- Use Postman to validate API logic early.
+- Feed validated response data into RTP manually or via bridge scripts.
+- Convert stable Postman workflows into Playwright tests.

 ```